dlill/DynSysBio2019/Exercises/aufgaben01_used.tex.md

 # Tutorial 1

-Update the exercises-folder by running
+If you use git: Update the exercises-folder by running

 ```
 cd DynSysBio2019